 COVID-19 testing is available by appointment.
 Tests are performed curbside to prevent viral exposure within the facility.

 Rapid test kit availability is in short supply nationwide and does not meet the current testing demand.
 When you set your appointment, depending on availability, you may be offered a COVID-19 test that is processed through a State of Alaska lab with a 4-6 day turnaround for test results instead of a rapid test.

 HOURS OF OPERATION

-Both offices (Talkeetna and Willow) will remain open Monday through Friday from 9:00 AM to 5:00 PM by appointment only.
-The Talkeetna office will be closed on Saturdays.
+All offices will remain open Monday through Friday from 9:00 AM to 5:00 PM by appointment only.

 ADDITIONAL SCREENING AT SCHC FACILITIES